Frequently Asked Questions (FAQ's)

 Eligibility to Register

-Can a homeschooled grade 8 student register for Getting Ready for High School?
+Can a homeschooled or out-of-board grade 8 student who is starting Gr 9 in a DDSB High School register for Getting Ready for High School?

-Yes, but must register in person and bring required proof of citizenship.
-Please note; each program is designed to welcome incoming students and is specific to the secondary school in which it is being held.
+Yes, but must register in person at DCE and bring required proof of citizenship.
+Note: This program is designed to welcome incoming students and is specific to the secondary school in which they will be attending in grade 9.

 I am on a student visa which allows me to study in Canada during the regular school year.
-Am I eligible for summer school?
+Am I eligible for summer school credit courses?
 What are the fees?

 In most cases, the visa will allow you to attend summer school but you will need to register in person and bring your visa documents.
 Depending on status, it is likely that you will need to pay the non-resident fees per course (see the registration instructions for more details).